 SETTLEMENT OF DUES IN DECEASED DEPOSIT ACCOUNT

-iii) In a joint deposit account, when one of the joint account holders dies, the Bank is required to make payment jointly to the legal heirs of the deceased person and the surviving depositor(s).
-However, if the joint account holders had given mandate for disposal of the balance in the account in the forms such as "either or survivor, former / latter or survivor, anyone of survivors or survivor; etc., the payment will be made as per the mandate to avoid delays in production of legal papers by the heirs of the deceased.
+ii) In a joint deposit account, when one of the joint account holders dies, the Bank is required to make payment jointly to the legal heirs of the deceased person and the surviving depositor(s).
+If the joint account holders had given mandate for disposal of the balance in the account in the forms such as "either or survivor, former / latter or survivor, anyone of survivors or survivor; etc., the payment will be made as per the mandate to the survivors to avoid delays in production of legal papers by the heirs of the deceased.

-iv) In the absence of nomination and when there are no disputes among the claimants, the Bank will pay the amount outstanding in the account of deceased person against joint application and indemnity by all legal heirs or the person mandated by the legal heirs to receive the payment on their behalf without insisting on legal documents up to the limit approved by the bank's board.
+iii) In the absence of nomination and when there are no disputes among the claimants, the Bank will pay the amount outstanding in the account of deceased person against joint application and indemnity by all legal heirs / surety(s) (where applicable) or the person mandated by the legal heirs to receive the payment on their behalf without insisting on legal documents up to the limit approved by the bank's board.
 This is to ensure that the common depositors are not put to hardship on account of delays in completing legal formalities.

-INTEREST PAYABLE ON TERM DEPOSIT IN DECEASED ACCOUNT
+INTEREST PAYABLE ON TERM DEPOSIT / CURRENT ACCOUNT BALANCES IN DECEASED ACCOUNT

-In the event of death of the depositor before the date of maturity of deposit and amount of the deposit is claimed after the date of maturity, the Bank shall pay interest at the contracted rate till the date of maturity.
-From the date of maturity to the date of payment, the Bank shall pay rate applicable on the date of maturity, for the period for which the deposit remained with the Bank beyond the date of maturity, as per the Bank's policy in this regard.
+In the event of death of a depositor before the date of maturity of deposit, the Bank shall pay interest at the rate applicable for the run period without any penalty, if payment is sought by the surviving joint holder(s)/ legal heirs.
+If the amount of the deposit is claimed after the date of maturity, the Bank shall pay interest at the contracted rate till the date of maturity.
+From the date of maturity to the date of payment, the Bank shall pay rate applicable on the date of maturity as per the Bank's policy in this regard.

 Insurance Cover for Deposits

-All Bank deposits are covered under the insurance scheme offered by Deposit Insurance and Credit Guarantee Corporation of India (DICGC) subject to certain limits and conditions.
+All Bank deposits are covered under the insurance scheme offered by Deposit Insurance and Credit Guarantee Corporation of India (DICGC) subject to certain limits and conditions as under:

 STOP PAYMENT FACILITY

-The Bank will accept stop payment instruction from the depositors in respect of cheques issued by them.
-The acceptance will be in cases where the Cheque in question has not been paid by the Bank.
-Charges, as specified, will be recovered.
+The Bank will accept stop payment instruction from the depositors in respect of cheques issued by them, provided the cheque in question has not been paid by the Bank.
+Charges, as applicable, will be recovered.

 At present Savings Bank and Current accounts are treated as ‘inoperative’ if there are no debit as well as credit transactions induced at the instance of customers in the account for a period of over two years.
 Customer mandated transactions are treated as customer induced transactions and the accounts are treated as operative.
 The list of unclaimed accounts where there is no transaction for more than 10 years is displayed on Bank’s website.
 The list contains names of the account holder(s) and their address.
 If claimants, find their name and address in the list they may visit their branch with available records as per the process given in the Bank’s website, to claim the amount.